codedeviate/Build-Your-Own-Tools-In-Go/executable-inspector/README.md

 make build
 ```

-## Build all
+## Build All

-To build all of the projects executables, run the following command:
+To build all of the project executables, run the following command:

 ```bash
 make build-all
 ```

-This will build the executables for the following platforms, each with a unique name:
+This will build executables for the following platforms, each with a unique name:
-- Windows on Amd64 (64-bits)
+- Windows on AMD64 (64-bit)
-- Windows on 386 (32-bits)
+- Windows on 386 (32-bit)
-- Windoww on Arm (32-bits)
+- Windows on ARM (32-bit)
-- Windows on Arm64 (64-bits)
+- Windows on ARM64 (64-bit)
-- Linux on Amd64 (64-bits)
+- Linux on AMD64 (64-bit)
-- Linux on 386 (32-bits)
+- Linux on 386 (32-bit)
-- Linux on Arm (32-bits)
+- Linux on ARM (32-bit)
-- Linux on Arm64 (64-bits)
+- Linux on ARM64 (64-bit)
-- Darwin on Amd64 (64-bits)
+- Darwin on AMD64 (64-bit)
-- Darwin on Arm64 (64-bits)
+- Darwin on ARM64 (64-bit)
-- FreeBSD on Amd64 (64-bits)
+- FreeBSD on AMD64 (64-bit)
-- FreeBSD on 386 (32-bits)
+- FreeBSD on 386 (32-bit)
-- FreeBSD on Arm (32-bits)
+- FreeBSD on ARM (32-bit)
-- FreeBSD on Arm64 (64-bits)
+- FreeBSD on ARM64 (64-bit)

 This is mainly for testing purposes.

 Please note that some platforms may not be supported by your Go compiler.

-If the make command fails, you might need to verify that the platform is supported by your Go compiler.
-This can be done by running the following command:
+If the `make` command fails, verify that the platform is supported by your Go compiler.
+You can do this by running the following command:

 ```bash
 go tool dist list
 ```

-that will list all supported platforms.
+This command will list all supported platforms.

 ## Run

-To run the project, run the following command:
+To run the project, use the following command:

 ```bash
 make run
 ```

-This will run the executable on the current platform inspecting all generated executables.
+This will run the executable on the current platform, inspecting all generated executables.

 ## Clean